IndeemaSoftware/indeema-ci-client/README.rst

-Indeema CI Web Client: Your personal online DevOps
+Indeema tambo Web Client: Your personal online DevOps
 ########################################

 This solution was created for web developers and DevOps to automize and speedup server setup process.
-Client is compatible with `Indeema CI <https://ci.indeema.com/>`_
+Client is compatible with `Indeema tambo <https://tambo.indeema.com/>`_

 Main features
 =============